 It’s a restrictive procedure that doesn’t require long-term follow-up or adjustment.
 Most patients have rapid weight loss within the first year and then hit a plateau.
 This procedure is non-reversible.

-The prices listed above are fully inclusive of dietetic and psychological support in line with NICE guidelines.
+The prices listed below are fully inclusive of dietetic and psychological support in line with NICE guidelines.
 Some patients feel that to achieve their goal they need additional psychological support during their treatment.
-We are therefore able to offer additional packages of support to fit your individual needs based on an hourly session rate of £100.

 Both laparoscopic gastric banding and sleeve gastrectomy surgery offer a permanent and lifelong commitment to weight loss.
 Many patients find they have increased mobility and see a positive impact on their day-to-day wellbeing.